Basset

 The chest is deep and full with prominent sternum showing clearly in front of the legs.

-shoulders and elbows are set close against the sides of the chest.
-The distance from the
+The shoulders and elbows are set close against the sides of the chest.
+The distance

-point of the chest to the ground, while it must be adequate to allow free movement when
+deepest point of the chest to the ground, while it must be adequate to allow

 skin.